iron3oxide/flet-mvp-utils/README.md

 These callbacks are meant to be used to inform a presenter that a new, updated model has been created.
-Since creating and updating a model is a rather repetitive and uniform task, `MvpDataSource` will do it for you.
+Since creating new models to replace the current one is a rather repetitive and uniform task,
+`MvpDataSource` will do it for you.
 All you have to do is pass your model class to its constructor and call `self.update_model_partial(changes: dict)`